sourcegraph/about/blogposts/2021/dev-tool-time-amir-rajan.md

 published: true
 ---

-Intro
+Wrist pain and fatigue were the start of indie gave developer Amir Rajan's journey in ergonomic hardware setups.
+As a dev and the co-creator of DragonRuby Game Toolkit, Amir needed to find a way to write code week to week, for years to come.
+When Amir joined us for [Dev Tool Time](https://info.sourcegraph.com/dev-tool-time), he shared his setups over the years, the motivations between different pieces of hardware, and the software he uses to build games.

-You can watch the recording of this episode at the [bottom of this blog post](#Watch-the-recording), but first let’s check out Amir’s desk setup:
+You can watch the recording of this episode at the [bottom of this blog post](#Watch-the-recording), but let's take a first step with Amir down the ergonomic rabbit hole.

 ## Developing ergonomics